Humanizing the Machine: Proxy Attacks to Mislead LLM Detectors: Experiments

 \textbf{Implementing Details.} We divided the dataset into evaluation and training sets.
 For the OpenWebText, WritingPrompts, PubMedQA, CS, and PHX datasets, we randomly choose 10k training samples each following the setup in~\citep{nicks2024language}.
 For the WMT-2016 dataset, all English samples were used as the training set.
-Then based on the samples, we prompt the LLMs to generate corresponding texts using an 8-token prefix from human-written text as the starting point for the machine-generated content for dataset OpenWebText, WritingPrompts and WMT-2016.
+Then, based on the samples, we prompt the LLMs to generate corresponding texts using an 8-token prefix from human-written text as the starting point for the machine-generated content for dataset OpenWebText, WritingPrompts and WMT-2016.
 For the PubMedQA dataset, we use the tokenized question as a prompt for generating answers with the LLMs.
 For the cross-discipline scientific abstract dataset, we use the tokenized title as the prompt.
 We employ the temperature of 1.0 across all the experiments, which is the same setting in~\citep{nicks2024language}.
-In the DPO fine-tuning phase for SLMs, we set a $\beta$ value to 0.2 and used 5 epochs.
-We choose the mix ratio $\alpha$ from the set $\{0.1,0.2,...,1.0\}$ to balance the generation utility and the detection evasion performance.
+During the DPO fine-tuning phase, we apply Low-Rank Adaptation (LoRA) to fine-tuning the SLM, setting the batch size to 8, the learning rate to $2e-4$, and the optimizer to AdamW.
+We choose the attack ratio $\alpha$ from the set $\{0.1,0.2,...,1.0\}$ to balance the generation utility and the detection evasion performance.
 We conduct the experiments on a server with 4 NVIDIA A100 GPUs, each one with 80GB RAM.